Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 With a 100-year registration, the savings are even greater.
 Lock in the best price of $9.99/year for a century.
 You get entry level pricing basically forever.

 For those looking for long-term domain registration, there are plenty of good options, but nothing compared to Network Solutions.
 Get started with them today and use coupon code NEILPATEL to get 25% off.

-NameSilo is a great all-around domain registrar, and my top pick for people who need a lot of domains.
+NameSilo is my top pick for people who need a lot of domains at once.